berkeley-stat159/project-theta/code/README.md

 results directory by nagivating to `project-theta` and running `make resultfolder`

 The following make commands perform an exhaustive analysis for all subjects.
-For those strictly interested in our paper results figures, also run `make paperfig` to update the figures used in paper.
+For those strictly interested in our paper results figures, see bottom note.

 - `make all`: Performs all data analysis, generating the intermediate text file saves and all figures (exhaustive) accross all subjects. **WARNING** Due to large